matheuspoleza/cookiecutter-angular2/README.md

 # cookiecutter-angular2
 [![Build Status](https://travis-ci.org/agconti/cookiecutter-es6-boilerplate.svg?branch=master)](https://travis-ci.org/agconti/cookiecutter-es6-boilerplate)

-Modular seed project for Angular 2 apps with TypeScript..

 ## Overview
 A modular seed project for Angular 2 apps.
 It is something similar to the Angular Quick Start but does the entire build with gulp.